MaterializeInc/mz-hack-day-july-2023/worked_examples/introductory.md

 materialize=>
 ```
 Those sources with type `subsource` contain the generated data.
-The `load-generator` source is a reference to the bundle of sources (and is not queryable), and the `progress` source provides consistency information (and is an advanced topic).
+The `load-generator` source is a reference to the bundle of sources (and is not itself queryable), and the `progress` source provides consistency information (and is an advanced topic).

-Each `subsource` can be inspect with Materialize's `show columns` command.
+You can inspect each `subsource` with Materialize's `show columns` command.
 ```
 materialize=> show columns from auctions;
    name   | nullable |           type